rafasoares/cancancan-wiki/Defining-Abilities-with-Blocks.md

 end
 ```

-If you are using `load_resource` and don't supply this third option the instance variable will not be set for the index action since they cannot be translated to a database query.
+If you are using `load_resource` and don't supply this SQL argument, the instance variable will not be set for the index action since they cannot be translated to a database query.

 ## Block Conditions with Scopes